 Students -- A Personalized Education

 Small classes, a dedicated faculty, and an experienced staff ensure that you'll gain the knowledge and skills to teach and lead -- and the help you need to make your way through the complex web of California state requirements successfully.
-Unusually diverse in its student body and faculty, the SOE currently has approximately 250 undergraduates and 1500 graduate students enrolled.
+Unusually diverse in its student body and faculty, the SOE currently has approximately 250 undergraduates and more than 1400 graduate students enrolled.

 The School's full-time faculty includes innovative teachers and leaders whose research interests range from bilingual and bicultural education to literacy to school leadership and student safety.